 - It makes cross-device targeting much more effective.

-- At a macro level, it will help better customer experiences and reduce cost of acquisition.
+- At a macro level, it will help improve customer experiences and reduce the cost of acquisition.

 Some of the steps that Hansa Cequity has identified (no pun intended) for identity recognition include –

 - Identify all platforms, devices and channels that are a part of the customers’ path to purchase.

 - Connect these platforms, devices and channels.

 - Match the individuals to each device/ platform according to a defined set of identifiers or attributes.

 - Do a validation exercise to reasonably conclude that it is the same customer across all platforms and devices.

 - Synchronize the personalized campaigns based on the customer needs and marketing strategy.
 It will truly enable omnichannel marketing.

 I have kind of oversimplified the process for the common good of better understanding but a lot of detailing and understanding of probabilistic and deterministic approaches is required to get to the desired point.
 In the probabilistic approach, the customer profile is matched by tallying the anonymized identifiers like IP address, OS, location, browser, and behavioural data, etc. Probabilistic matching is good if you want a wider reach, but it will likely give lower levels of accuracy.
 In the deterministic approach the customer profile is matched by tallying the PII, which includes the first-party data (email, mobile number, credit card number, login information, physical address, etc.) Deterministic matching is best when you are looking to obtain maximum accuracy in your matching.